Apopka High School: History

-The historical marker continues, "In 1896, voters approved the construction of a new schoolhouse on Fourth Street, later Main Street.
-The new school opened for the 1897 school year."
-In 1901 the State of Florida accredited the school, which was named Apopka Union School.
-That school building was destroyed by a tornado in 1918, and was rebuilt by May 1925.

-To honor WWII veterans, in 1953 the school's name was changed to Apopka Memorial High School, serving grades 7–12.

-In 1976, according to the school's alumni association, "Orange County Public Schools built a new school at the current location on Martin Street modifying the name to Apopka High School, and in 2009, the school was completely rebuilt."
+In 1896, voters approved the construction of a new schoolhouse on Fourth Street, later Main Street.
+The new school opened for the 1897 school year.
+In 1901, the State of Florida accredited the school, which was named Apopka Union School, which was destroyed by a tornado in 1918, and was rebuilt by May 1925.
+To honor WWII veterans, the school's name was changed to Apopka Memorial High School in 1953, serving grades 7–12.
+In 1976, according to the school's alumni association, Orange County Public Schools built a new school at the current location on Martin Street, modifying the name to Apopka High School, and in 2009, the school was completely rebuilt.
 Apopka High's accreditation was last renewed in 2010 by AdvancED: Southern Association of Colleges and Schools.